TechnicalPursuit/TIBET/README.md

 TIBET v5.0.0
 ============

-TIBET 5.0 is a modular, markup-centric, zero-reload web platform built to solve the unspoken problem in building enterprise web applications and scaling enterprise web development -- a limited and expensive pool of enterprise-class JavaScript developers.
+TIBET 5.0 is a modular, markup-centric, zero-reload web platform built to make web development more scalable, more maintainable, and more efficient.

 #### TIBET 5.0 is modular.
 TIBET 5.0 is a modular client and server system which allows you to choose which